Although acne cannot be cured but you can control it with treatment.

 - your acne is severe or appears on your chest and back

-Wash the affected area with a mild soap or cleanser and lukewarm water.
-Very hot or cold water can make acne worse.
+wash the area where you have acne with a mild soap or cleanser and lukewarm water

-Wash your hair regularly and try to avoid letting your hair fall across your face.
+wash your hair often and try not to let your hair fall across your face

-Use water-based products that are described as non-comedogenic (this means the product is less likely to block the pores in your skin).
+use products that are water-based (non-comedogenic) - they are less likely to block the pores in your skin

 Covering scars with make-up

-Make-up can help cover up scars and can be particularly useful for facial scars.
+Make-up can help cover up scars and can be useful for scars on your face.